CLadder: Assessing Causal Reasoning in Language Models: Testing LLMs with

 \subsection{Isolating the Effect of Data Contamination}

-A well-known problem with evaluating LLMs on question-answering tasks is the data contamination problem, i.e. that LLMs perform well on a test set because the test set is (unintentionally) contained partially or even entirely in the training data \citep{openai2023gpt4,brown2020gpt3}.
-We address this problem by creating not only the commonsensical version of our dataset, but also anti-commonsensical and nonsensical, both of which, by construction, are very likely not in the training data of LLMs.
-From the accuracy by empirical alignment level in \cref{tab:main_res}, we can see that the original GPT-4 model performs the best on commonsensical data, but 5.34 points worse on nonsensical data.
-However, our \ourmodel enhances the reasoning ability across all levels, with substantial improvement on anti-commonsensical data and nonsensical data, indicating that \ourmodel is particularly beneficial on unseen data.
+A well-known problem with evaluating LLMs on question-answering tasks is the data contamination problem, i.e., that LLMs perform well on a test set because the test set is (unintentionally) contained partially or even entirely in the training data \citep{openai2023gpt4,brown2020gpt3}.
+We address this problem by creating not only the commonsensical subset of our dataset, but also anti-commonsensical and nonsensical, both of which, by construction, are very likely not in the training data of LLMs.
+From the accuracy by commonsense alignment degree in \cref{tab:main_res}, we can see the original GPT-4 model performs the worst on the anti-commonsensical subset (1.8 points lower than that on the commonsensical subset).
+However, our \ourmodel enhances the reasoning ability across all levels, with substantial improvement on anti-commonsensical data by 9.65 points, highlighting the strength of \ourmodel on unseen data.